kfinley/holeshot/services/Crawler/Readme.md

 * SaveTrackInfo (node 18 / TypeScript)
 * SaveTrackEvents (node 18 / TypeScript)

 The GetTracksForRegion Lambda kicks off the process and does the work of downloading the raw HTML pages into S3, processing these pages, and saving trackInfo.json and event json files.
+Events are downloaded and saved by month.
 This Lambda Function does the bulk of the work and runs in roughly 2-3 seconds.

 Email addresses are encodedd using webscrapping protection 😏... so we decode these email addressses using a one liner python call.
 An S3 trigger is in place to fire when any file hits the `encoded/` path in our S3 bucket.
 The DecodeEmails Lambda Function saves the trackInfo.json file in the `tracks/` path in the S3 bucket.